whoisdsmith/VAULTSIDIAN/HOME-MTHRFCKR/URLs/help-google-choose-the-right-canonical-url-for-your-duplicate-pages.md

 Google uses the canonical pages as the main sources to evaluate content and quality.
 A Google Search result usually points to the canonical page, unless one of the duplicates is explicitly better suited for a user.
 For example, the search result will probably point to the mobile page if the user is on a mobile device, even if the desktop page is marked as canonical.

-## Reasons for having similar or duplicate pages
+## Reasons for Having Similar or Duplicate Pages

 There are valid reasons why your site might have different URLs that point to the same page, or have duplicate or very similar pages at different URLs.
 Here are the most common reasons: